This article was updated on October 1, 2018.

 3. Find What Works for You and Stick With It

 Newer businesses often exert considerable energy and resources to fix what's not working.
 Clare Tattersall, designer at Primrose & Wilde fashion label in New York City, quickly realized that focusing on your weaknesses is not as effective as focusing on your strengths.
 "Don't look at what is going wrong," she advises.
 "Look at what is going right and run with that.
 Success is finding what works for you and doing it."

 4. Don't Give Your Expertise Away for Free

-In the beginning, Tami Belt, owner of Las Vegas-based Blue Cube Marketing Solutions, admits that she was too willing to let people pick her brain because she wanted to demonstrate her marketing skills.
-Belt's prospects often took her great publicity ideas and implemented them, making the business owner wish that she had required a consultation fee in the beginning.
+In the beginning, Tami Belt, owner of Las Vegas-based Blue Cube Marketing Solutions, admits she was too willing to let people pick her brain because she wanted to demonstrate her marketing skills.
+Belt's prospects often took her great publicity ideas and implemented them, making the business owner wish that she'd required a consultation fee in the beginning.

 5. Be Ready to Pivot

 "Your first idea for your business might not be the right one," advises Paul Dillon, CMC and CEO of Dillon Consulting Services LLC in Chicago and Durham, North Carolina.
 "Be flexible."
 Dillon started his firm thinking that he was going to provide project management and business development services, but that didn't work out.
 A consulting engagement led him to shift gears, and he began helping veterans start their own businesses.

 You can't go back and change the past, but business hindsight can help you learn from your mistakes and move past them.